GitauHarrison/notes/linode/buy_domain.md

 - `ns4.linode.com`
 - `ns5.linode.com`

-On my domain management page, there is a section called "NAMESERVERS".
+On my domain management page in Namecheap, there is a section called "NAMESERVERS".
 By default, the nameservers are set to use _Namecheap BasicDNS_.
 I will click on the dropdown menu and select "Custom DNS".
 This will allow me to enter Linode's nameservers.

 ![Custom DNS](/images/linode/buy_domain/custom_dns.png)